Vytautas (given name)

 Vytautas is a pre-Christian Lithuanian given name derived from East Baltic roots vyti/vyd "chase, pursuer; to see" and tauta "land; country," first attested from Vytautas the Great.
 This name has become a popular Lithuanian masculine given name.

+The feminine form is Vytautė.
+Diminutive: Vytas.

 In other languages

-In Slavic languages, its Polish form is Witold, which later on was rendered as Vitold in Belarusian, Vitoldas in Lithuanian (re-assimilated), and Vitol'd in Russian.
+In Slavic languages, its Polish form is Witold, which later on was rendered as Vitol'd in Belarusian, Vitoldas in Lithuanian (re-assimilated), and Vitol'd in Russian.

-Other forms became Vytaut (Belarusian), Witowt (Polish) and Vitovt (Russian).
+Other forms became Vitaut (Belarusian), Witowt (Polish) and Vitovt (Russian).

 Notable people

 Notable people with the name Vytautas or Vitautas include: